Chery Tiggo 7: Indonesia

 First introduced on 28 January 2022, The Tiggo 7 Pro was launched in Indonesia on 23 November 2022, alongside the Tiggo 8 Pro, as Chery's first models in the country after a six-year absence.
 Sales were commenced in January 2023.
 Adopting the exterior design from the Chinese internal-combustion 2021 Plus models, the Indonesian market Tiggo 7 Pro is offered with three variants, namely the Comfort, Luxury and Premium.
 It is only available with the 1.5-litre turbocharged petrol engine.
 It is locally assembled at Handal Indonesia Motor's facility in Bekasi, West Java.
+In May 2026, the Tiggo 7 Pro was discontinued in Indonesia due to low sales and Chery had shifted focus on marketing newer products.

 Malaysia

 The Malaysian-market Tiggo 7 Pro was revealed on 25 March 2024, with sales commencing on 21 June 2024.
-A pre-production model, featuring the exterior design from the Chinese internal-combustion 2021 Tiggo 7 Plus, was first showcased on October 2022 at Chery's Malaysian re-introduction event in Setia Alam to mark its initial Malaysian debut.
+A pre-production model, featuring the exterior design from the Chinese internal-combustion 2021 Tiggo 7 Plus, was first showcased in October 2022 at Chery's Malaysian re-introduction event in Setia Alam to mark its initial Malaysian debut.
 Only available as a single unnamed variant and powered by a 1.6-litre turbocharged petrol engine, the Malaysian model adopts the exterior and interior design from the global-market 2023 facelifted models.
 It is locally assembled at Inokom's facility in Kulim, Kedah.

 The plug-in hybrid version with the 1.5-litre turbocharged petrol plug-in hybrid (PHEV), based on the Chinese market Tiggo 7 Plus, was launched in Malaysia on 3 October 2025 in the sole variant.
-Like the petrol model, the PHEV model is locally in Kulim, Kedah.
+Like the petrol model, the PHEV model is locally assembled in Kulim, Kedah.

 Mexico

 In Mexico, the Tiggo 7 Pro is marketed under the Chirey brand.
 It was launched in July 2022, alongside the Tiggo 8 Pro Max.
 Available trim levels include the Comfort and Luxury.
 It is only available with the 1.5-litre turbocharged petrol engine.
+In July 2025, the plug-in hybrid version with the 1.5-litre turbocharged petrol plug-in hybrid (PHEV) with front-wheel drive, marketed as the Chery Super Hybrid (CSH) went on sale in Mexico, the CSH version is available for the Premium trim.